microsoft/pai/job-tutorial/README.md

 1. Put the code and data on HDFS

-    Use `aii-fs` to upload your code and data to HDFS on the system, for example
+    Use `pai-fs` to upload your code and data to HDFS on the system, for example
     ```sh
-    aii-fs -cp -r /local/data/dir hdfs://path/tensorflow-distributed-jobguid/data
+    pai-fs -cp -r /local/data/dir hdfs://path/tensorflow-distributed-jobguid/data
     ```
-    please refer to [aii-fs/README.md](../aii-fs/README.md#usage) for more details.
+    please refer to [pai-fs/README.md](../pai-fs/README.md#usage) for more details.

 2. Prepare a job config file